arnog/mathlive/CONTRIBUTOR_GUIDE.md

 ## Architecture
 The core of MathLive is a renderer that can display complex math content using HTML and CSS.
-This renderer is using the TeX layout algorithms.
-Given the same input, it will render pixel for pixel what TeX would have rendered.
+This renderer uses the TeX layout algorithms because of their quality.
+Given the same input, MathLive will render pixel for pixel what TeX would have rendered.
 To do so, it make use of a web version of the fonts used by TeX and which are included in the `css/fonts/` directory.